 Please note that as of early March 2022, the consulate lists the requirements in a different order than above.
 Always check the latest requirements.

 Of the above steps, I’d say that the background check and obtaining proof of funds are the most headache-inducing of them all, followed by the medical stuff especially if you are not in good health.
 The no-mortgage stipulation could also be a deal-breaker for many folks unless they planned a while in advance and did not take a mortgage deduction.
-Getting translations can also be a headache since you will need to find a sworn translator, and there really aren’t that many in the U.S.
+Getting translations can also be a headache since you will need to find a sworn translator, and there aren’t many in the U.S. (But a sworn translator from any country will suffice.)

 Below are some tips on how to deal with each of those topics.